-The Audit Committee of the Board of Directors has responsibility for monitoring the treasury policies and procedures of the Group, which include controls over the procedures used to manage the main financial risks arising from the Group's operations.
+The Audit Committee has responsibility for monitoring the treasury policies and procedures of the Group, which include controls over the procedures used to manage the main financial risks arising from the Group's operations.
 Such risks comprise market risks including commodity price, foreign exchange and interest rate risks, credit risk and liquidity risk.
 The Group uses various derivative financial instruments to manage its exposure to market risks, including the risks relating to fluctuations in commodity prices and currency exchange rates.
 Ryanair uses forward swap contracts and call options for the purchase of its jet fuel (jet kerosene) and carbon credit (Emission Trading System) requirements to reduce its exposure to commodity price risk.
-It also uses foreign currency forward contracts to reduce its exposure to risks related to foreign currencies, principally the U.S. dollar exposure associated with the purchase of jet fuel.
-At March 31, 2024 all derivatives are designated as cash flow hedges.
+It also uses foreign currency forward contracts to reduce its exposure to risks related to foreign currencies, principally the U.S. dollar exposure associated with the purchase of new Boeing 737 aircraft and the U.S. dollar exposure associated with the purchase of jet fuel.
+At March 31, 2025 all derivatives are designated as cash flow hedges.
 With the exception of the time value of jet fuel call options, all gains and losses are taken to other reserves.
 The time value of jet fuel call options is excluded from the designated hedging instrument, with movements in time value recognized in the income statement.